-Over the past four years I have hired many SL landscapers, which is not an uncommon thing to do on Second Life with your parcel or region.
+In the last four years, I’ve engaged several SL landscapers, which is a prevalent practice on Second Life for your parcel or region.

 Are SL landscapers breaking unspoken rules?

 In Second Life, hiring a landscaper means paying for their time and the supplies they use to beautify your land.
 The landscaper purchases plants, decor, and buildings to complete the project, while you provide input on your preferences.
 If you already have a house, the landscaper may use it, or they will purchase one.
 It’s a straightforward transaction.

 Should suppliers for SL landscapers be concerned about their business?

 In most cases when I have hired a landscaper for my Second Life regions, I already had the plants and trees they used.
 However, I have also asked some landscapers to purchase some additional items that I already owned so that they could be incorporated into the overall design.

 Observing any region, you can easily recognize who created the palm tree or rock without editing.
 This acts as free advertising for suppliers.
 I’ve purchased items after seeing them in a region.
 If you like something, you’ll likely buy it.

 I hired an SL landscaper who didn’t allow me to move the objects they placed on my land.
 This is a common rule among landscapers and interior designers.
 As a result, I had to purchase a certain type of tree that I didn’t already own in order to make adjustments to the landscaping design.

 Similar to how marketers need to stay up-to-date with the latest sales strategies for their clients, landscapers must purchase the latest fatpacks of various items to remain competitive and meet their clients’ needs.